K Spa: Affordable Facials in Seoul

 K Spa is located in the #Starpark building directly behind Home Plus.
 Don’t go in the main entrance, but take the small sidewalk to the right of Cafe Orchard, until you reach the doors at the back.
 Buzz #306, and you’re just a short elevator ride away from facial nirvana.

 Are you into K-beauty or skincare?
-Have you tried a Korean facial?
-Where do you go for affordable skincare in the city?
+Have you tried a facial in Korea?
+Do you know any affordable Seoul spas?
 Share your tips in the comments below.
-We’d love to hear from you. ❤
+We’d love to hear from you. <3

 Did you find this post helpful?
 PIN IT!